 Working in Switzerland

 Known for its prosperity and economic stability, 2017 statistics indicate that unemployment in Switzerland only hovered around 4.8%.
 Most of the employed workers in the country have relatively high levels of education.
 High-end jobs with higher wages are an attractive offering and are sought-after by many entrants into the country.
 While the cost of living can be considered high compared to other popular European countries, this cost can be offset by the relatively high wages earned.

 Industries that recruit the most amount of talent include banking, chemicals and pharmaceuticals and construction.
 Other crucial sectors to the country’s bustling economy include technology, science, IT, hospitality and biotechnology.
 Competition is high, so be prepared to stand out.

 Out of all the OECD countries, Switzerland ranks the third-highest for salary and job security.
 Swiss workers earn an average of £43,455.29 per annum.
-With a low crime rate, both Zurich and Geneva have been ranked very high for quality of life.
+With a low crime rate, both Zurich and Geneva have been ranked very high for the quality of life.
 There are low crime rates and a lack of general or widespread social problems.

 Transportation in Switzerland